Leave It to Me (1933 film)

 Leave It to Me is a 1933 British comedy film directed by Monty Banks and starring Gene Gerrard, Olive Borden and Molly Lamont.
-It was made at Elstree Studios.
-The film's sets were designed by the art director David Rawnsley.
-It is an adaptation of the play Leave It to Psmith (1930) by Ian Hay and P.G.
-Wodehouse, which is based on Wodehouse's novel Leave It to Psmith (1923).
+It was written by Cecil Lewis, Frank Miller and Gerrard, adapted from the play Leave It to Psmith (1930) by Ian Hay and P.G.
+Wodehouse, itself based on Wodehouse's 1923 novel of the same title.
+It was made at Elstree Studios with sets designed by the art director David Rawnsley.